-A Guide to Making Plaster Molds for Your Soft Baits
+A Guide to Making Plaster Soft Bait Molds & Swimbait Molds

 When you are making soft plastic fishing lures, you need to make a good mold first.
-You can us Plaster of Paris for this.
-Hobbyists’ find this product okay to use, it definitely is not their favourite.
+You can use Plaster of Paris for this.
+Hobbyists’ find this product okay to use, it definitely is not their favorite.
 Additionally, this product is not the best when making a large volume or for production manufacturing.
-Keep visiting this site in order to see more alternatives in one of our upcoming articles!
+Keep visiting this site to see more alternatives in one of our upcoming articles!

 - Make a design out of your clay.